High Net Worth Financial Planning – What You Need to Know

 Nick emphasizes the importance of a comprehensive financial plan tailored to each pilot’s specific needs and goals.
 The plan starts with maximizing retirement accounts, particularly the 401(k).
 Bonfire Financial partners with Charles Schwab, allowing access to the PCRA (Personal Choice Retirement Account).
 This partnership enables Nick to build custom strategies within pilots’ 401(k) plans, significantly impacting their retirement savings.

 Additionally, Nick sets up tax-free Roth accounts for pilots and their spouses using the Backdoor Roth IRA strategy.
-This approach allows pilots to save $7,000 per year per person tax-free, amounting to $14,000 per year for a couple.
 Over time, these contributions grow significantly, providing a substantial tax-free retirement fund.

 Medical and Long-Term Care Planning